eunmann/GraphAnalysis/README.md

-Persistent Memory Benchmark
+Performance Analytics of Graph Algorithms using Intel Optane DC Persistent Memory
 ===

-This project conducts a benchmark of memory and benchmakrs graph algorithm performance.
+This project conducts a benchmark of memory and benchmarks graph algorithm performance.
 If a machine has access to persistent memory, PMEM, the program will use that memory to compare against DRAM.

 Dependencies
 ---